Nordic Master in Public Administration, Leadership and Digitalization

 Specific admission requirements (for NORD University)

 Please note that the general academic requirement does not fully apply to the courses given by NORD University.
-Courses given by the Business School have additional requirements, ensuring that candidates will be able to facilitate a deeper understanding in the areas of accounting, budgeting and organizing principles.

 For students purposing to seek a semester at NORD University during their 2nd or 3rd semester (see above), admission requirements are as follows: